levlaz/lobster-tail/README.md

 - **[Claude](https://claude.ai)** - AI assistant for code generation and debugging
 - **[Container Use by Dagger](https://github.com/dagger/container-use)** - Development environment management

-## Contributing

-Feel free to submit issues and pull requests!
-Some ideas for improvements:

-- Add support for filtering stories by tags
-- Add option to save stories to a file instead of opening
-- Add support for other Lobsters-like sites
-- Add configuration file support

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.